It’s difficult to know where to start when writing about Florence (Firenze) and Fiesole.

 I’m not sure how I discovered the Boboli Gardens, probably from a travel book.
 I don’t have my journal from my first trip but in going through old trip pictures I found some nice ones of the Boboli Gardens.

 I spent several days in Firenze after my second bike trip in Italy (2000) and wrote this in my journal: Sitting in the Boboli Gardens.
 I was one of the first people here (9:15 am) and only have about 45 minutes before I have to finish my shopping and check out.
 It’s beautiful here, completely silent for the moment.
 This may be my best moment in Florence.
+Unfortunately the quality of my pictures leaves a lot to be desired but I’m including them to show how the gardens have changed over the last few years.

 From those two trips the Boboli became my ‘go to’ place to find peace and quiet from the craziness of Firenze.
 What I like to do is a morning of museums and then an afternoon of the garden.